 Canal Convergence takes place outdoors, along the north and south sides of the Arizona Canal, between Scottsdale Road and Goldwater Boulevard just south of Camelback Road.

 Where to Park

 There are 25 parking garages in Old Town Scottsdale.
-Most of them free and many are within a few blocks of the event.
+Most of them are free and many are within a few blocks of the event.
 The closest garages to the event are:

 - Nordstrom Parking Garage: 7002 E. Via Soleri Dr.

 - Scottsdale Fashion Square Lots & Garages: 7014 E. Camelback Rd.

 - Waterfront Underground Parking Garage: 7135 E. Camelback Rd.